dominguezsantal/PierreVendors.Solution/README.md

-# _Vendor Application_
+# _Pierre's Store Vendor Application_

 #### By _**Alex G.Dominguez **_

 ## Description
-This is a repo template for future MVC projects!
-Not a completed repository!
+ MVC application to help track the vendors that purchase baked goods from Pierre and the orders belonging to those vendors.

 ## Technologies Used

 * NuGet Package Manager
 * .Net 5
+* C#
-* Cshtml
+* Razor

 ## Setup/Installation Requirements